guyavrah1986/linuxProgramming/README.md

 # learnBashScriptingAndCommandLine
-Educational scripts for learning purposes and examples of bash scripting
+Educational scripts for learning purposes and examples of:
+- bash scripting
+- command line commands

 # Structure